Kentucky vs South Carolina Prediction — AI Finds CAN'T MISS CFB Lines & Props (Sep 27)

 Kentucky vs. South Carolina Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of datapoints on each player.
-In fact, anytime the Wildcats and Gamecocks play there’s always several intriguing trends to key in on.
+AI algorithm Remi is pouring through loads of stats on each line.
+In fact, anytime the Wildcats and Gamecocks play there’s always several intriguing angles to key in on.
 Not to mention games played at Williams-Brice Stadium in Sep seemingly never follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: D. Dowdell over 38.5 Rushing Yards.